 The smaller systems can be used as stand-alone systems or can be wired into your DB board.
 The larger systems can also be used as stand-alone systems but it is by far more convenient if they are hard-wired into your DB board.
 Sinetech will provide support, such as block diagrams, for the electrical installation.

 These systems require minimum maintenance.
-Depending on the system chosen, the batteries are either 3 – 5 year design life semi sealed lead calcium batteries; or 8 – 10 year design life fully sealed Gel batteries.
+Depending on the system chosen, the batteries are either semi-sealed lead calcium batteries or fully-sealed Gel batteries.
 Batteries are maintenance free and do not have to be filled.
 It is recommended that battery sets are installed in a battery cabinet and are locked in a room with ventilation, where small children do not have access.
 As with all batteries, these batteries can be dangerous if tampered with.
 Sinetech does supply complete systems with batteries and battery cabinets if required.